Have you tried The Tongariro Alpine Crossing?

 - Where can I get the Tongariro Crossing Weather?
 You can check the MetService weather in Plan My Walk as well as DOC track alerts for the area.
 You can also get weather from NIWA and discuss the latest conditions at the staff at the local DOC Visitor Centre in Tongariro National Park.

 - What are transport options to the track?
-You can find shuttle options, guided walks and other information on the Tongariro Alpine Crossing website.
+You can find shuttle options, guided walks and other information on the Tongariro Alpine Crossing website and book a carpark at the end of the track at tongarirocrossing.com.

 - What does the Tongariro Alpine Crossing cost?
 It is free to walk, you simply need to book transport to get there/back, and possibly accommodation depending on your travel plans.